acederberg/AlgorithmsPractice/README.md

 ## Graphs

-Some python classes defining various types of graphs using a base class which is really just a wrapper for adjacency matrix.
+Some `Python` classes defining various types of graphs using a base class which is really just a wrapper for adjacency matrix.
 That is, graphs phrased in terms of the adjacency matrix.
 While classes exist and work, this is not my priority right now.
+However, I will still go back and finish the `Dijkstra` methods after I have done so with C.